 Street names shall be used to identify all public and private streets hereafter constructed within the City of Franklin.
-BNS in coordination with Williamson County E-911 Center, shall approve the use of all proposed street and subdivision names within the City of Franklin jurisdiction.
+The Building and Neighborhood Services Department or BNS, in coordination with Williamson County E-911 Center, shall approve the use of all proposed street and subdivision names within the City of Franklin jurisdiction.
 The process for approving proposed street names and subdivision names is to be in accordance with the following.

-- 1. Proposed street and subdivision names shall be verified by the BNS and Williamson County E-911 Center prior to development plan review. - 2.
+- 1. Proposed street and subdivision names shall be verified by the Building and Neighborhood Services Department or BNS and Williamson County E-911 Center prior to development plan review. - 2.
 Numerical addresses and street names shall be finalized prior to final site plan review. - 3.
 The maximum length for a street name including spaces and the appropriate suffix abbreviation is 17 characters. - 4.
 The duplication of existing street names and subdivision names within the boundaries of the City of Franklin and Williamson County shall not be permitted.
 (For example: Cool Springs Boulevard and Cool Springs Road). - 5.
 Street or subdivision names shall not contain any punctuation or special characters.
 Only alphabetical symbols A through Z shall be permitted. - 6.
-Naming streets after people shall not be permitted as reflected in the National Emergency Number Association Guide. - 7.
-The use of similar (phonetic duplications) sounding street and subdivision names shall not be permitted within any portion of a specific plan or development. - 8.
+The use of similar (phonetic duplications) sounding street and subdivision names shall not be permitted within any portion of a specific plan or development. - 7.
 Generally, street and subdivision names shall be of English language origin and shall be easy to spell and pronounce.
-The use of street and subdivision names which are difficult to pronounce shall not be permitted. - 9.
-Only recognized street types (prefixes, suffixes) as listed in the Master Street Addressing Guide (MSAG) shall be used. - 10.
+The use of street and subdivision names which are difficult to pronounce shall not be permitted. - 8.
+Only recognized street types (prefixes, suffixes) as listed in the Master Street Addressing Guide (MSAG) shall be used. - 9.
 The applicant shall submit an addressing plan to the Planning and Sustainability Department showing proposed subdivision and street names for addressing at the first formal submittal for the review process.

-- 11. All street names and subdivision names shall also be approved by the Williamson County Emergency Operations Center (EOC). - 12.
-Upon acceptance/approval by the E-911 Center, BNS shall make a recommendation to the Franklin Municipal Planning Commission as to acceptance or denial of the proposed street names and subdivision names. - 13.
-The Franklin Municipal Planning Commission shall have final approval of all new street and subdivision names. - 14.
-Changing a street name or subdivision name shall require the final approval of the Board of Mayor and Aldermen (BOMA) for (1) one reading by resolution.
-See Section 13 of this manual. - 15.
-Assigning street names to a driveway shall be reviewed on a case-by-case bases. - 16.
+- 10. All street names and subdivision names shall also be approved by the Williamson County Emergency Operations Center (EOC). - 11.
+Upon acceptance/approval by the E-911 Center, the Building and Neighborhood Services Department or BNS shall make a recommendation to the Franklin Municipal Planning Commission as to acceptance or denial of the proposed street names and subdivision names. - 12.
+The Franklin Municipal Planning Commission shall have final approval of all new street and subdivision names. - 13.
+Changing a street name or subdivision name shall require the final approval of the Board of Mayor and Aldermen (BOMA) for (1) one reading by resolution. - 14.
+Assigning street names to a driveway shall be reviewed on a case -by-case bases. - 15.
 Alleys shall not be named.

-SECTION 4: ADDRESSING FOR RESIDENTIAL DEVELOPMENT
+SECTION 4: ADDRESSING